picoruby/picoruby/README.md

 Because PicoRuby is dedicated for onechip-microcontroller which doesn't have STDIN/STDOUT like *normal computers*, REPL (or you can also say SHELL) should work over serial communication like UART.

 You can start up picoshell on your host machine with `make picoshell` though, it may look weird since it is implemented as a ported version from microcontroller version.
-Please try to use it according as the message on the screen if you are intersted in.
+Please try to use it according as the message on the screen if you are interested in.

 You will find more information at [hasumikin/mruby_machine_PSoC5LP](https://github.com/hasumikin/mruby_machine_PSoC5LP)